How I Make Easy 7%+ Annual Returns From One Of The UK’s Top Peer to Peer lenders! – LendingCrowd Edinburgh, Review + ISA

 I really hope that they don’t take away the manual Self-Select account (as some of the other P2P lenders have), as this enables me to get the very best interest rates, and it gives me something to do in the morning 🙂

-Unique Diversification – focusing on business in Scotland it can give you options outside of London, enabling you to diversify more.
+Unique Diversification – LendingCrowd are based in Edinburgh so focusing on business in Scotland makes sense.
+This can give you options outside of London, enabling you to diversify more.

 Auto-Invest –there are auto-invest accounts if you don’t have the time to self select loans.